Camelcade/Perl5-IDEA/README.md

 This repo contains a bundle of Perl5-related plugins for [JetBrains IDEs](https://www.jetbrains.com/).

-Current versions of plugins may be found tn [JetBrains repo](https://plugins.jetbrains.com/).
+Current versions of plugins may be found in [JetBrains repo](https://plugins.jetbrains.com/).

 #### This repository contains following plugins: